FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     $ flexmeasures add beliefs --sensor-id 4 --source toy-user solar-tomorrow.csv --timezone Europe/Amsterdam
     Successfully created beliefs

-Notice that, by default, the one-hour CSV data is automatically resampled to the 15-minute resolution of the sensor that is recording solar production.
+The one-hour CSV data is automatically resampled to the 15-minute resolution of the sensor that is recording solar production.

 .. note:: The ``flexmeasures add beliefs`` command has many options to make sure the read-in data is correctly interpreted (unit, timezone, delimiter, etc).
 But that is not the point of this tutorial.
 See ``flexmeasures add beliefs --help``.